-From Cascais take the train to Cais do Sodré and then the Metro to Martim Moniz where you can pick up the Tram 28E.
+To get to Martim Moniz from Cascais take the train to Cais do Sodré.
+From there the Metro to Martim Moniz where you can hop on the Tram 28E.

-Starting at the Largo Martim Moniz, outside the shopping centre in the square just behind the Praça da Figueira, the No. 28 tram (with the destination Prazeres on it) goes through the Rua da Palma into Anjos and continues to Rua Maria da Fonte and into the Largo da Graça.
-The tram passes the São Vicente de Fora Church, opened in 1629.
-Behind the church is the Campo Santa Clara where the Feira da Ladra (literally ‘thieves market’) a flea market is held every Tuesday and Saturday.
+The journey begins at the Largo Martim Moniz, outside the shopping centre in the square behind the Praça da Figueira.
+The No. 28 tram (destination Prazeres on it) goes through the Rua da Palma into Anjos.
+It follows to Rua Maria da Fonte and into the Largo da Graça.
+It goes past the São Vicente de Fora Church, which opened in 1629.
+Behind the church is the Campo Santa Clara.
+This is where the Feira da Ladra, a flea market, takes place every Tuesday and Saturday.

 To one side of the market is the Panteão Nacional, a 17th century baroque church.
-This is the Alfama area – the word Alfama comes from the Arabic ‘hot springs’.
-It is known for its narrow streets, typical restaurants and windows with flower baskets and washing hanging out.
-St Jorge’s Castle, towering above, can be reached from here where you can get the best view of the river and city.
+This is the Alfama area.
+The word Alfama comes from the Arabic ‘hot springs’.
+Known for its narrow streets, windows with flower baskets and washing hanging out.
+St Jorge’s Castle towers above.
+You can get the best view of the river and city from here.

-The tram moves on passing the Miradouro Santa Luzia, in the Largo das Portas do Sol, giving another spectacular view of the river and Alfama.
+The tram goes past the Miradouro Santa Luzia, in the Largo das Portas do Sol.
+This is one of the lookout places which gives a spectacular view of the river and city.

-Moving along further is the Sé Catedral, the Holy See, built by order of King Afonso Henriques at the end of the 12th century after conquering Lisbon from the Moors.
+Moving along we pass the Sé Catedral, the Holy See.
+Built at the end of the 12th century by King Afonso Henriques.
+He had conquered Lisbon from the Moors.
 To the right is St. Anthony’s Church and museum, built where the saint was born.
 Celebrations take place on 13th June, the feast day of St Anthony.
-Processions, grilled sardines in open air and folk music and dances take place in Lisbon and the greater Lisbon area.
 A Parade ‘the Marchas Populares’ of groups from Lisbon’s various parishes compete for the best dances and costumes.
-This take place on the eve of the 13th and a winner is chosen every year.

 Tram 28 moves on to the Baixa through the Rua da Conceição.
 From here you can go to the Praça do Comércio or go to Rossio and the nearby shopping streets.

-Streets off this area lead to the Bairro Alto, one of Lisbon’s lively nightspots with its nightclubs, restaurants, bars and Fado houses.
-Moving along the Largo de Calhariz we pass the Calçada da Estrela and past the National Assembly where parliament is based.
+Streets off this area lead to the Bairro Alto, one of Lisbon’s lively nightspots.
+Here you find nightclubs, restaurants, and Fado houses.
+Moving along the Largo de Calhariz, the Calçada da Estrela and past the National Assembly where parliament is based.

-Further up is the Estrela with the imposing Basilica da Estrela and opposite are the Estrela Gardens.
-Nearing the final part of the journey is the Campo de Ourique, with its modern looking market and the Santo Condestável Church, opened in 1951.
+Further along is the Estrela with the imposing Basilica da Estrela.
+Opposite are the Estrela Gardens.
+Reaching its destination it goes through Campo de Ourique, with its market and the Santo Condestável Church, opened in 1951.

-You can break your journey and visit the sites.
+You can break your journey on the Tram 28 in Lisboa, hop off and visit the main sites.